Graphic Recorders for Events

 5. It creates communication assets

 The final visual can be used in presentations, internal newsletters, reports, training sessions, pitches, or social media.
 One illustration can support communication long after the event ends.
+See how a 20 year timeline for Founders Forum Group helped capture significant company’s achievements and present it all to event attendees.

-strategy sessions
+• Alongside workshops and strategy sessions

 Graphic Recorders as Communication Partners